freedomofpress/securedrop-protocol/docs/protocol.md

 for their own in the recipient list, and address the remaining slots to all other enrolled journalists.

-**Message Ciphertext (SD-APKE Ciphertext).** The SD-APKE ciphertext is sender authenticated using classical, DH-AKEM implicit authentication, and provides hybrid (classical/quantum-resistent) message encryption via a quantum-resistent shared secret, `pskAPKE`.
+**Message Ciphertext (SD-APKE Ciphertext).** The SD-APKE ciphertext is sender authenticated using classical DH-AKEM implicit authentication, and provides hybrid (post-quantum/traditional) message encryption via a quantum-resistent shared secret, `pskAPKE`.
 The SD-APKE ciphertext carries a [structured plaintext message](#message-formats) including the sender's long-term $fetch$ and $PKE$ public keys, which must be enclosed by the source so that they can receive replies, and are enclosed by the journalist for parity.
 Despite the name, `pskAPKE` is not a true 'pre-shared' key, and functions more like a [KEM combiner](https://datatracker.ietf.org/doc/draft-ounsworth-cfrg-kem-combiners/); the naming convention from [related work](https://eprint.iacr.org/2023/1480) is retained.